hdShang/arxiv-daily/docs/cs-RO/2025-06-10/papers/250608840v2-more-mixture-of-residual-experts-for-humanoid-lifelike-gaits-learnin.md

 ---
 layout: default
-title: MoRE: Mixture of Residual Experts for Humanoid Lifelike Gaits Learning on Complex Terrains
+title: "MoRE: Mixture of Residual Experts for Humanoid Lifelike Gaits Learning on Complex Terrains"
 ---

 # MoRE: Mixture of Residual Experts for Humanoid Lifelike Gaits Learning on Complex Terrains